sameerahmahmood/if1-sum1-task1/README.md

 ### Main Features
 1. User choice for number of equations
-It will prompt the user how many equations they would like to solve and than ask them that many times except if its over the limit
+It will prompt the user as to how many equations they would like to solve and then ask them that many times not exceeding the set limit.
 2. Score Checker and Tracker
-Users' answer's are validated as well as tracked which the user can their total score at the very end of the quiz.
+The answers are validated, tracked and visible to the user and a total score is given at the very end of the quiz.
 3. Timed Answer
 The program can measure how long it takes for the user to complete the quiz, adding that element of challenge whilst improving mental math skills.
 4. User Streak